 Mai Ka Pō Mai will serve as a foundational guide for the PMNM managing agencies and permittees carrying out activities within Papahānaumokuākea.
 It challenges those entrusted with the care of Papahānaumokuākea to broaden their perspectives and to reimagine management that is informed and enhanced by Hawaiian cultural heritage.
-Mai Ka Pō Mai encourages managers to incorporate cultural traditions and knowledge as the underlying basis for Monument management and integrate these concepts into dayto-day management.
+Mai Ka Pō Mai encourages managers to incorporate cultural traditions and knowledge as the underlying basis for Monument management.
 Mai kēia wā a mau loa aku - From this time forward.